NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 Add `import CoreBluetoothMock` to your classes.

-Replace all instances of `CBCentralManager` and `CBPeripheral` to their counterparts from this library.
+Replace all instances of `CBCentralManager` and `CBPeripheral` to their counterparts from this library: `CBMCentralManager` and `CBMPeripheral`.
+Do the same with other CoreBluetooth classes and constants.

 ## nRF BLINKY